Demographics of atheism: Diversity

+In 2023, Pew stated that 77% of self-identified "atheists" the US do not believe in either a higher power or a god, while 23% of self-identified atheists do believe in a higher power of some kind, but not a god; with pew stating "not all self-described atheists fit the literal definition of “atheist”".

-Out of all Americans who do not believe in God, 5% identified as Catholic while 9% identified as Protestant and other Christian according to the 2007 Pew Religious Landscape survey.
+Out of all Americans who do not believe in a god, 5% identified as Catholic while 9% identified as Protestant and other Christian according to the 2007 Pew Religious Landscape survey.
 Out of all Americans who identify as unaffiliated including atheists and agnostics, 41% were raised Protestant and 28% were raised Catholic according to the 2014 Pew Religious Landscape survey.

 Even when people directly claim not to believe in a deity, they still do not self-identify as "atheist".
 For instance, 41% of Norwegians, 48% of the French, and 54% of Czechs claimed not to believe in a deity, but only 10%, 19%, and 20% of those respondents, respectively, self-identified as "atheist".
 In the United States, only 5% of the population did not have a belief in a god and out of that small group only 24% self-identified as "atheist", while 15% self-identified as "agnostic" and 35% self-identified as "nothing in particular".

 Though China has state atheism, 85% of the population practice various kinds of religious behaviors with some regularity.

 In the Netherlands, beliefs of "convinced atheists" are quite diverse: 41.1% of them say they believe in telepathy, 21.1% in reincarnation, 13.3% in life after death, and 1.6% in heaven.
 The percentages on telepathy and reincarnation were similar to the percentages of "religious people" in the Netherlands.
 Furthermore, the author of the study notes, "Thus, despite the fact that they claim to be convinced atheists and the majority deny the existence of a personal god, a rather large minority of the Dutch convinced atheists believe in a supernatural power!"

 A 2004 survey by the BBC in 10 countries showed the proportion of the population "who don't believe in God" to be close to 17% in the countries surveyed; however, 8% of the respondents specifically stated that they consider themselves to be "atheists".
 Diversity was observed in that "across the entire sample, almost 30% of all atheists surveyed said they sometimes prayed."